alejo4373/foobar/README.md

 # foobar
-PWA React app for finding bars that will be showing a sport event of your linking.
+PWA React app for finding bars that will be showing a sport event of your liking.
 Backend on AWS